 Quinnipiac students have access to both an online Facilities Work Request System and a Computer Help Desk Work Request System through the MyQ portal.
-If there is a problem with a computer, room phone, cable or Internet connection, a work request should be submitted through the Computer Help Desk web page and a professional from that department will address the concerns.
-If there is a problem with something in a room (i.e., the light bulb has burnt out), a work request can be submitted through the Facilities web page through the MyQ portal.
+If there is a problem with a computer, room phone, cable or Internet connection, a work request should be submitted through the Computer Help Desk page and a professional from that department will address the concerns.
+If there is a problem with something in a room (i.e., the lightbulb has burnt out), a work request can be submitted through the Facilities Work Request page through the MyQ portal.
 Work requests are handled as quickly as possible, usually within 24-48 hours.
-Students living in university-owned houses will find the off-campus work request form in the Residential Life section of the MyQ portal.
+Students living in university-owned houses can use the Off-Campus Work Request Form.
 Work requests for laundry rooms are submitted directly to the laundry vendor except in certain off-campus properties.
-Concerns for damage or repairs need to other university property (i.e., sidewalks, streetlights, pavement, fencing), such concerns can be brought to the attention of Facilities by submitting a request on their web page or by contacting Public Safety.
+Concerns for damage or repairs needed to other university property (i.e., sidewalks, streetlights, pavement, fencing) can be brought to the attention of Facilities by submitting a request on their website or by contacting Public Safety.